 - “What happens when we include this data?”

-The ideas don’t have to be mine but I’ll play a major role in getting the ideas to surface and it’s quite a buzz when they pop out.
-This happens much more frequently where teams from a mix of backgrounds get their heads together and bounce off each other’s experiences, knowledge, and ideas.
+The ideas don’t have to be mine, but I’ll play a major role in getting the ideas to surface, and it’s quite a buzz when they pop out.
+This happens much more frequently when teams from a mix of backgrounds get their heads together and bounce off each other’s experiences, knowledge, and ideas.
 You can’t even imagine the playbooks that get written.

 What if we don’t meet in the middle?

 For the record, JJ isn’t tech-adjacent.
 JJ is fully tech.
-Coming from non-tech she’s 100% bossing the tech arena – awesome job.
-The takeaway message here isn’t about how wonderful it is being tech adjacent though.
+Coming from non-tech, she’s 100% bossing the tech arena – awesome job.
+The takeaway message here isn’t about how wonderful it is being tech adjacent, though.
 The point of this essay is to advocate for more people to take a journey and meet each other in the middle.
-It’s so much more powerful being a part of a team that’s full of mixed backgrounds and experiences.
+It’s so much more powerful to be a part of a team that’s full of mixed backgrounds and experiences.
 Tech isn’t just for computer science graduates.

 Heterogeneity is a powerful currency.
-Stretching the financial analogy to breaking point, taking a journey away from your current arena is an investment.
+Stretching the financial analogy to the breaking point, taking a journey away from your current arena is an investment.
 Diversify your skills portfolio.
-You’re way more likely to get more out and your capital is less at risk (this is not actual financial advice).
+You’re way more likely to get more out, and your capital is less at risk (this is not real financial advice).